davidwickerhf/project-proposal/README.md

 4. **Scatter plot:** PSNR (x-axis) vs. AUC (y-axis) for all individual stego images.
 Color by carrier origin, marker shape by method.
 This visualizes the quality–detectability tradeoff.
 5. **Bar chart:** Cohen's d effect sizes (y-axis) for each hypothesis H1–H6 (x-axis).
 Include error bars from bootstrapped confidence intervals.
 Draw reference lines at d=0.2, 0.5, 0.8.

-### 7.4 Interpreting a Null Result
+#### 7.4 Interpreting a Null Result

-If H1 is **not** confirmed — i.e., there is no statistically significant difference in detectability between real and ML-generated carriers — this is a valid, important, and publishable finding.
+If H1 is **not** confirmed, i.e., there is no statistically significant difference in detectability between real and ML-generated carriers, this is a valid, important, and publishable finding.
 It would suggest:

 - The noise statistics of modern ML-generated images (SD v2.1, StyleGAN3) have converged sufficiently to natural photographs that their steganographic carrier properties are indistinguishable.
 - Steganalysis tools are sensitive to embedding artifacts rather than carrier statistics, confirming their domain-agnostic nature.